Catch all sweet and flowery tropical aromas and flavors in a guava jam jar. Try this easy-to-follow recipe with just three ingredients without pectin.

 Cover the lid and boil guava for 10-15 minutes on medium heat until soft.

 Remove from heat and blend with an immersion blender.
-Just a few pulses, do not blend seeds.
+Just a few pulses are enough to make puree for easy straining.
+Do not blend seeds.

-Strain to get puree and discard the seeds.
+Strain to get puree and separate the seeds.

-Transfer hot jam plum jam to clean and preferably sterilized jars.
-Seal the lid and turn the jars upside down.
+Transfer hot jam plum jam to clean and preferably sterilized jars seal the lid and turn the jar upside down.